Accomplishments in Congress

 Congressman Garamendi sits on two of the most dynamic and productive committees in Congress: The House Armed Services Committee, which has the annual task of completing a massive authorization bill that sets policy for our armed forces; and the House Transportation and Infrastructure Committee, which sets policy and funding priorities for our nation's transportation systems.

-As a senior member of the House Armed Services Committee, Congressman Garamendi has for the past five years been selected to reconcile differences between the House and Senate versions of the annual defense authorization bill during conference negotiations.
+As a senior member of the House Armed Services Committee, Congressman Garamendi has for the past six years been selected to reconcile differences between the House and Senate versions of the annual defense authorization bill during conference negotiations.
 This has given him a significant voice in helping to set military policy, advocate for our service members, and protect the vital missions at Travis and Beale Air Force Bases.
-He also serves on the Strategic Forces Subcommittee, which is tasked with overseeing our country's nuclear forces, and the Seapower and Projection Forces Subcommittee, which focuses on Navy shipbuilding programs and other important issues such as strategic sealift and airlift capabilities.
+He also serves as Chairman of the Armed Services Subcommittee on Readiness, which oversees over one-third of the Department of Defense's authorization--the largest of any Armed Services Subcommittee.

-On the Transportation and Infrastructure Committee, Congressman Garamendi has helped to author a long-awaited five-year highway bill, four water resource development bills, and a rail reauthorization.
-He is also the Ranking Member of the Subcommittee on the Coast Guard and Maritime Transportation, and in that capacity, has worked with his Republican counterpart to pass bills that strengthen our shipping industry and improve our national security.
+On the Transportation and Infrastructure Committee, Congressman Garamendi has helped author a long-awaited five-year highway bill, four water resource development bills, and a rail reauthorization.
+He is also a member of four Transportation and Infrastructure Subcommittees: Coast Guard and Maritime Transportation, Water Resources and Environment, Railroads, Pipelines and Hazardous Materials, Economic Development, and Public Buildings and Emergency Management.
+In these capacities, he advances his "Make It In America" agenda to create new middle-class jobs and rebuild our nation's crumbling infrastructure using American materials and workers.

 In the 115th Congress alone, Congressman Garamendi: